-- · BA 335.
-Law & Business - BA 319.
-Business Statistics or ENT 321 (if ENT major) - MKT 221.
-Marketing or SEM 325 (if SEM major) - FIN 240.
+- BA 335.
+Law & Business - · BA 319.
+Business Statistics or ENT 321 (if ENT major) - · MKT 221.
+Marketing - · FIN 240.
 Introduction to Finance - MGT 251.
-Management of Organizations and People or ENT 201 (if ENT major) - MGT 354.
-Organizational Behavior or ENT 252 (if ENT major) - MGT 358.
+Management of Organizations and People or ENT 201 (if ENT major) - · MGT 354.
+Organizational Behavior or ENT 252 (if ENT major) - · MGT 358.
 International Business - BA 461.
 Business Strategy and Decision Making (ENT 461 for entrepreneurship majors)

-The fourth tier requires completion of at least 27 credits which are specific to each of the majors (Accounting, Entrepreneurship, Finance, Management and Marketing).
+The fourth tier requires completion of at least 27 credits which are specific to each of the majors (Accounting, Entrepreneurship, Finance, Management, Marketing and Sports Management).
 Most majors require 15 credits; the remaining credits are satisfied with major elective courses.
-Students are encouraged to select one of the five undergraduate majors before entering their junior year.
+Students are encouraged to select one of the six undergraduate majors before entering their junior year.
 The Business Administration (BA) declaration is assumed to be an undeclared business major.